Cretan Pies

 • Cheese: Feta or other local cheeses can enhance the flavor profile.

 Beverage choices are also important.
-You can pair Cretan pies with raki, a traditional local spirit, or even a nice white wine which amplifies the taste experience.
+You can pair Cretan pies with raki, a traditional local spirit, or even a nice white wine, which amplifies the taste experience.
 Cretan wines I recommend include Vidiano, Vilana, and Muscat of Spinas.

 Cretan pies are central to many celebrations and gatherings.
 You will often find these pies at family events, weddings, and religious holidays.